 For podcasters this method is often too expensive and may not actually be needed.
 However, there are few things you should still do to ensure a quieter recording:

-• Remove all objects that make noise form the recording space. • Use long cabling and move your computer out of the room. • Unplug the fridge during the time you're recording. • Turn off the air conditioner and furnace during the time you're recording. • Record during quite times outside of your house or apartment. • Invest in AC line conditioner to ensure the electricity running your audio equipment is clean and quiet. (lights and appliances contaminate electricity from the wall with audible noise). • Make sure all you audio cables are running parallel to themselves to avid RF build up.
+• Remove all objects that make noise from the recording space. • Use long cabling to move your computer outside the room you’re recording in. • Unplug the fridge during the time you're recording. • Turn off the air conditioner and furnace during the time you're recording. • Record during quite times outside of your house or apartment. • Invest in AC line conditioner to ensure the electricity running your audio equipment is clean and quiet (lights and appliances contaminate electricity from the wall with audible noise). • Make sure all you audio cables are running parallel to themselves to avoid RF build up.

 Acoustic treatment is when you pad the walls and ceiling of your recording space with dense sound absorbing material to stop sound from bouncing off the walls and back into your microphones.
 To have soft absorbent surfaces like rugs and couches will also help.
 There are a lot of cheap, easy ways to acoustically treat your room.
 Youtube has a ton of great tutorials to help you figure out the best way to get great results at price anyone can afford.

 Acoustic treatment is one of the most important things you can do to help get great sound.
 When done properly, your room will be much more forgiving.
 The idea is to eliminate as much ambient noise as possible.